- Home

 Closing your SBI credit card can have several consequences, including:

-Impact on Credit Score: As mentioned earlier, closing a credit card can affect your credit utilisation ratio and credit history, negatively impacting your credit score.
+- Impact on Credit Score: As mentioned earlier, closing a credit card can affect your credit utilisation ratio and credit history, negatively impacting your credit score.

-Loss of Rewards and Benefits: If you close your SBI credit card, you will lose any accumulated rewards, cashback, or other benefits associated with the card.
+- Loss of Rewards and Benefits: If you close your SBI credit card, you will lose any accumulated rewards, cashback, or other benefits associated with the card.

-Future Credit Applications: Closing your SBI credit card can impact your future credit applications.
+- Future Credit Applications: Closing your SBI credit card can impact your future credit applications.
 Lenders may view you as less creditworthy if you have a history of closing credit accounts.

-Fees and Charges: Some credit cards come with annual or other charges.
+- Fees: Some credit cards come with annual or other charges.
 If you’re closing your SBI credit card to avoid these fees, be aware that you may still be liable for any outstanding balances or fees.

 Does a Cancelled or Closed Credit Card Affect Your CIBIL Score?

 Suppose you close an SBI credit card with a high credit limit.
-In that case, it can impact your credit utilisation ratio, the amount of credit you use compared to your total available credit.
+In that case, it can impact your credit utilization ratio, the amount of credit you use compared to your total available credit.
 A higher credit utilisation ratio can negatively impact your CIBIL score.
-Additionally, if you have a long credit history with a closed SBI credit card, it can also affect your CIBIL score.
+Additionally, if you have a long credit history with a closed SBI credit card, your CIBIL score can also be affected.

 However, if you cancel or close a credit card with a low credit limit, it may not significantly impact your CIBIL score.
 Additionally, closing the credit card because of fraudulent activity or errors on your credit report may not affect your score.